podorozhnikiteam/podorozhniki/README.md

 podorozhniki
 ============

-This is automation testing project for Podorozhniki
+This is test automation for Podorozhniki project.